code-423n4/code423n4.com/_reports/2021-04-meebits.md

 ## [[L-05] SafeMath library asserts instead of reverts](https://github.com/code-423n4/2021-04-meebits-findings/issues/17)

-The implementation of SafeMath assert's instead of performing a `revert` on failure.
+The implementation of SafeMath performs an `assert` instead of a `revert` on failure.
 An `assert` will consume all the transaction gas, whereas a `revert`/`require` releases the remaining gas to the transaction sender again.
 Usually, one wants to try to keep the gas cost for contract failures low and use `assert` only for invariants that should always be true.

 Recommend using `require` instead of `assert`.

 # Gas Optimizations
 ## [[G-00] Explicit initialization with zero not required for `numTokens`](https://github.com/code-423n4/2021-04-meebits-findings/issues/26)

-Explicit initialization with zero is not required for variable declaration of numTokens because uints are 0 by default.
+Explicit initialization with zero is not required for variable declaration of `numTokens` because uints are 0 by default.
 Removing this will reduce contract size and save a bit of gas.

 Recommend removing explicit initialization with zero.